jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-1/chapter-6.md

-+++
+---
+heading: Chapter 6
-title=  "How Military Monarchy was dissolved"
+title: "How Military Monarchy was Dissolved"
-# heading=  "Chapter 6 of the Simplified Lectures of Jurisprudence of Adam Smith Part 1 Section 1"
-date=  2015-09-25
+date: 2015-09-22
-author=  "Adam Smith"
+author: "Adam Smith"
-image=  "/covers/life.jpg"
-# image=  /photos/medieval/rome.jpg
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-description=  "The arts and commerce of Rome improved under their imperial government.
-The people become acquainted with arts, commerce and consequently, domestic luxury" linkb=  "/research/smith/jurisprudence/part-1/section-1/chapter-5" linkbtext=  "Chapter 5" linkf=  "/research/smith/jurisprudence/part-1/section-1/chapter-7" linkftext=  "Chapter 7"
+description: "The arts and commerce of Rome improved under their imperial government.
+The people become acquainted with arts, commerce and consequently, domestic luxury"
-# heading=  Chapter 6
-+++
+---

-We have considered=
+We have considered:
 - how the dissolution of small states was brought about, and
 - what form of government succeeded them,
 - how an imperial government was introduced into conquering republics, and